Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Introduction

-At this point, it is important to highlight the difference between machine and human autonomy.
-Machines feature autonomy while humans are in a state of autonomy, but do not possess it \cite{soma2022strengthening}.
-Furthermore, human autonomy does not hinge on complete independence; it builds upon relationships and acknowledges the fact that a human can never be fully independent of others \cite{peters2018designing}.
-A well-trusted employer, who recognises and shares the goals and values of his or her employees, can foster autonomy satisfaction, and at the same time, be clear in his or her demands \cite{peters2018designing, heyns2018}.
-Human autonomy cannot be oversatisfied \cite{peters2018designing}.
-In contrast, there exists an automation conundrum where higher machine autonomy relates to decreased situational awareness and the ability to take over control of a human operator \cite{endsley2017here}.
-Therefore, balancing human and machine autonomy is a crucial task.
+At this point, it is important to distinguish between machine and human autonomy.
+Machines can exhibit autonomy, while humans are in a state of autonomy but do not possess it as an attribute \cite{soma2022strengthening}.
+There exists even an automation conundrum: higher machine autonomy is associated with decreased situational awareness and reduced ability of human operators to take over control \cite{endsley2017here}.
+Balancing human and machine autonomy is therefore a crucial task.
+Moreover, human autonomy does not hinge on complete independence; it builds upon relationships and acknowledges that a human can never be fully independent of others \cite{peters2018designing}.
+For example, a well-trusted employer who recognises and shares employees' goals and values can foster human autonomy while remaining clear in their demands \cite{peters2018designing, heyns2018}.
+Furthermore, studies that conceptualise human autonomy within SDT provide no evidence of an oversaturation of autonomy satisfaction, given its consistently positive prediction of well-being metrics \cite{chen2015basic, peters2018designing}.
+This is corroborated by observations that satisfying human autonomy (and the other psychological needs) does not reduce the desire for even greater satisfaction \cite{sheldon2009psychological}.
+Instead, it is the frustration of human autonomy that predicts ill-being.

-With the importance of human autonomy in mind, it is evident why human autonomy serves as a foundational concept in human-computer interaction (HCI) and why the design for human autonomy and psychological needs in general should be placed at the centre of robot design as well \cite{janssen2024psychological}.
+Because of the pivotal role that human autonomy plays in predicting well-being, it serves as a foundational concept in human-computer interaction (HCI) \cite{bennett2023}.
+Accordingly, designing for human autonomy, and psychological needs in general, should be placed at the centre of robot design as well \cite{janssen2024psychological}.

-However, SDT and BPNs are rarely applied to the context of HRI, although evidence by Nikolova et al. suggests that robotisation at work in its current form might even lead to lowered autonomy, relatedness and meaningfulness \cite{janssen2024psychological, nikolova2024}.
-In contrast, theoretical considerations by Formosa highlight that robots could improve autonomy by providing the user with more valuable ends, improved autonomy competencies and more authentic choices \cite{formosa2021robot}.
+However, SDT and BPNs are rarely applied in the context of HRI, although evidence by Nikolova et al. suggests that robotisation at work in its current form might even lead to lowered human autonomy, relatedness, and meaningfulness \cite{janssen2024psychological, nikolova2024}.
+In contrast, theoretical considerations by Formosa highlight that robots could improve human autonomy by providing users with more valuable ends, improved autonomy-related competencies, and more authentic choices when used appropriately \cite{formosa2021robot}.